 5th December, 1942.
 Enemy aircraft flew over Norwich at about 1pm taking advantage of the cover of low cloud.
 Anti-aircraft defences and fighters went into action.
 A few bombs were dropped by the Heartsease Inn but no damage was done.

-year we have noted only five raids on the city during the
+have noted only five raids on the city during the course

-course of which bombs were dropped.
-All were on a
+of which bombs were dropped.
+All were on a comparatively

-comparatively small scale although that of March 18th saw
+small scale although that of March 18th saw the

 extensive clothing factory in St Andrew's Street